 in Your Facility

-- First, at your next Resident Council meeting, suggest the idea of having a facility newsletter.
+> First, at your next Resident Council meeting, suggest the idea of having a facility newsletter.
 Explain to the residents that the newsletter will offer them the chance to add articles or editorials about what they feel is appropriate.
 At the meeting, be sure to take note of who is interested.
-After the meeting, follow up with individual residents to find out how they want to contribute to the newsletter.
+After the meeting, create a “Newsletter Club” by following up with individual residents to find out how they want to contribute to the newsletter.